What is the Lightning Network?

-This protocol enables the creation of a peer-to-peer payment channel between two parties, like between a customer and a coffee shop.
-Once established, the channel allows them to send an unlimited amount of transactions that are nearly instant as well as inexpensive.
-It acts as its own little ledger for users to pay for even smaller goods and services such as coffee without affecting the Bitcoin network.
+Once established, the channel allows the transacting parties to send an unlimited amount of transactions that are nearly instant and inexpensive.
+It acts as its own little ledger for users to pay for even smaller goods and services, such as coffee, without affecting the Bitcoin network.

 By using a Lightning Network channel, both parties can transact with each other.
 When contrasted to ordinary transactions on the Bitcoin blockchain, some transactions are handled differently.
 For instance, when two parties open and close a channel, they are only updated on the main blockchain.

 The two parties can transfer funds to each other indefinitely without informing the main blockchain.
 As all transactions on the layer-2 protocol do not need to be approved by all nodes, it substantially speeds up transactions.

 Lightning Network nodes capable of routing transactions are formed by combining individual payment channels between the concerned parties.
 Therefore, the Lightning Network is the outcome of many payment channels being linked together.

 Eventually, when the two parties decide to finish transacting, they can close the channel.
 All of the channel’s transactions are then consolidated into one transaction, which is sent to the Bitcoin mainnet to be recorded.
 Consolidation ensures that many small transactions do not clog the network at once.

 Aggregating them into one transaction takes less time and effort for nodes to validate.
 Without payment channels, smaller transactions get in the way of bigger ones, congesting the network and increasing the validation workload of nodes.